monsoonmaelstrom/book2/book2.md

 She throws a punch at my face in response.
 She’s quick, but I’m quicker.
 I manage to dodge out of the path of her fist, which leaves her slightly overextended.
 I move in close and use the momentum to carry me into her, knocking her sideways a couple of steps, but as I do, she’s smart enough to grab onto me and pull me to the floor with her as she falls.

-I come out on top and am raining blows into her ribs, but it only takes her a few seconds to get a leg wrapped around me and use that to throw me off.
+I come out on top and am raining blows into her ribs, but it only takes her a few seconds to get a leg wrapped around me and throw me off.
 She tries to wrench my arm into a submission hold as she does so, but I’m flexible enough that I move with her until I can twist away, and we both come back to our feet and begin circling each other.

 “You’re better than I thought you’d be,” I acknowledge somewhat begrudgingly.